Tatskaari/please-codegen-example/README.md

 $ plz codegen --update_gitignore=apps/user_service/.gitignore
 ```

-I've also created some helpers: `//apps/user_service:generate_gitignore` and `//apps/auth_service:generate_gitignore`.
+I've also created some helpers: `//apps/user_service:generate_gitignore` and `//apps/auth_service:generate_gitignore`,
+which will update the relevant `.gitignore` files.

 ## Bringing it together
 Once all the code is generated, `go build`, intellij and other tooling should be able to find the relevant sources.
 You
-can open `apps/user_service` as a intellij project, set up module integrations, and your away.
+can open `apps/user_service` as a intellij project, set up module integrations, and you're away.

 For some projects, you may want to create a single go.mod in the repo root however this repo demonstrates how it might
 work for a monorepo.
 Where one module depends on another, a `replace` directive has been added to the go.mod withe a